-The Post 16 and Local Offer Commissioning Officer can be contacted for more details regarding this area.
+The Local Offer Officer can be contacted for more details regarding this area.

 The local authority must involve children and young people in developing and reviewing the Local Offer.

-The Local Offer must be widely accessible via the local authority website, to those without access to the internet, and those with different types of SEN.
+The Local Offer must be widely accessible to those without access to the internet, and those with different types of SEN.